-The Fund will, at least annually, distribute substantially all of its net investment taxable income and net capital gains income.
+Each Fund will, at least annually, distribute substantially all of its net investment taxable income and net capital gains income.

-The income dividends you receive from the Fund (which include the Fund's short-term capital gains) will be taxed as either ordinary income or qualified dividend income.
+The income dividends you receive from a Fund (which include the Fund's short-term capital gains) will be taxed as either ordinary income or qualified dividend income.
 For non-corporate shareholders, dividends that are reported as qualified dividend income are generally taxable at reduced maximum tax rates to the extent that the Fund receives qualified dividend income and subject to certain limitations and holding period requirements.
+Most of the Funds, due to their focus on investing in futures contracts, do not expect to pay significant dividends that are qualified dividend income.

-Distributions of the Fund's short-term capital gains are generally taxable as ordinary income.
-Any distributions of net capital gain (the excess of the Fund's net long-term capital gains over its net short-term capital losses) are taxable as long-term capital gains regardless of how long you have owned your shares.
+Distributions of a Fund's short-term capital gains are generally taxable as ordinary income.
+Any distributions of net capital gain (the excess of a Fund's net long-term capital gains over its net short-term capital losses) are taxable as long-term capital gains regardless of how long you have owned your shares.
 Long-term capital gains are taxable at reduced maximum tax rates.

-If the Fund makes distributions to a shareholder in excess of the Fund's current and accumulated earnings and profits in any taxable year, the excess distribution will be treated as a return of capital to the extent of the shareholder's tax basis in its shares, and thereafter as capital gain.
+If a Fund makes distributions to a shareholder in excess of the Fund's current and accumulated earnings and profits in any taxable year, the excess distribution will be treated as a return of capital to the extent of the shareholder's tax basis in its shares, and thereafter as capital gain.
 A return of capital is not taxable, but reduces a shareholder's tax basis in its shares, thus reducing any loss or increasing any gain on a subsequent taxable disposition by the shareholder of its shares.

-The Fund may invest in complex securities.
+Each Fund may invest in complex securities.
 These investments may be subject to numerous special and complex rules.
-These rules could affect whether gains and losses recognized by the Fund are treated as ordinary income or capital gain, accelerate the recognition of income to the Fund and/or defer the Fund's ability to recognize losses.
-In turn, these rules may affect the amount, timing or character of distributions you receive from the Fund.
+These rules could affect whether gains and losses recognized by a Fund are treated as ordinary income or capital gain, accelerate the recognition of income to the Fund and/or defer the Fund's ability to recognize losses.
+In turn, these rules may affect the amount, timing or character of distributions you receive from a Fund.